raxod502/riju-cdn/README.md

 ## Maintenance

-Unfortunately, I did not keep a record of how I prepared these files.
+Unfortunately, I did not keep a record of how I prepared most of these files.
 Next time I need to update one of them, I'll figure it out and write it down.

+### Brittany

+Install latest version of Cabal v3, then use it with `--installdir` to create a binary linked to `/usr/lib/ghc`.